Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

-Smooth and velvety pumpkin pie filling resting on a bed of crisp crust: this is the definition of pumpkin pie perfection.
+McCormick pumpkin pie features a smooth, velvety pumpkin pie filling resting on a bed of crisp crust.
+It’s the definition of perfection.

-Even newbie bakers will seem like pros with this recipe.
+And since it’s so simple, even newbie bakers will seem like pros when making it.
 So, what are you waiting for?
 Try it now!

 McCormick Pumpkin Pie

-This recipe yields a decadent pie bursting with sweet pumpkin and warming autumn flavors.
+This delightful Thanksgiving dessert recipe yields a decadent pie bursting with sweet pumpkin and warming autumn flavors.

 It’s also a breeze to make.

-No need to prepare your own pumpkin puree or roll and knead your own crust!
+There’s no need to prepare your own pumpkin puree or roll and knead your own crust!
+Just use easy-to-find store-bought ingredients!

-- Sweetened Condensed Milk – Unlike other recipes that call for granulated sugar and milk, here, you’ll use thick condensed milk to sweeten the filling and make it creamy.
+- Sweetened condensed milk.
+Other recipes call for granulated sugar and milk.
+For this one, you’ll use thick condensed milk to sweeten the filling and make it creamy.
 It’s like hitting two birds with one stone.

 Pie Crust Shortcut